Pritika-Solutelabs/Omnifood-Desktop/README.md

 This project is a demo website created as part of a front-end development course.
 It is meticulously crafted using HTML, CSS, and JavaScript, featuring a diverse range of styles and effects meticulously designed to offer users a seamless and intuitive interface.
 Its conceptual foundation is rooted in the concept of an AI-powered food subscription platform, wherein subscribers receive customized, nutritionally balanced meals aligned with their individual tastes and dietary requirements.

+## Deployment

+The application is deployed on Netlify.

 ## Project Preview

-The project has been hosted on Netlify.
 To view the project visit: https://omnifood-pritika.netlify.app/

 ## Technologies Used